We’re strengthening our commitment to provide mobility solutions and help alleviate this societal emergency in the face of the current health crisis.

 - APP.- We, along with other companies, have participated in the development of the informative, self-diagnostic applications “coronamadrid” and “asistenciaCOVID-19”.

-- Field hospitals.- We have offered to set up collective spaces such as sports pavilions and fairgrounds for healthcare uses, such as the installation of a field hospital at IFEMA (the Feria de Madrid), whose total capacity amounts to 5,500 beds, making it the largest hospital in Spain.
-There, 60 of our professionals have worked selflessly to assemble 1,600 beds and 30 kilometers of a medicinal gas network that reaches each of the beds in two days.
+- Emergency hospitals.- We have offered to set up collective spaces such as sports pavilions and fairgrounds for healthcare uses, such as the installation of a temporary hospital at IFEMA (the Feria de Madrid), whose total capacity amounts to 5,500 beds, making it the largest hospital in Spain.
+There, 60 of our professionals worked to assemble in two days 1,600 beds and 30 kilometers of a medicinal gas network that reaches each of the beds.
 Furthermore, they’ve managed the waste generated at the hospital, where hazardous and non-hazardous waste collection and compaction equipment has been installed, as well as an intra-center management service (which consists of an operation that works 16 hours a day), four self-compactors, and five daily waste collection routes.

-- Testing Centers.- We have also offered our construction and design capabilities for building Rapid Test Centers, and the installation of vehicle-based Testing Centers has begun in the Balearic Islands.
-In Madrid and Santander, we have made 830 parking spaces available to healthcare workers, free of charge.
+- Testing Centers.- We have also offered our construction and design capabilities for building Rapid Test Centers, and the installation of 2 vehicle-based Testing Centers were installed in the Balearic Islands.

 - Screens.- Donation of 800 protective screens for healthcare workers at different centers in Madrid, Toledo, and Guadalajara.
 3D printing technology and the fastening elements from hardhats commonly used in construction have been used in their assembly.